 Personalized PageRank

 PageRank is a metric developed by Google founders Larry Page and Sergey Brin.
-PageRank is defined by the on a directed graph \(G=(V,E)\) as the probability that a random walk will be on any particular node $v_i$ when walking over the edges randomly.
-As there may be vertices that only point to each other (spider traps) they introduced the idea of a random restart, so with probability $\beta$ the random walk with jump randomly to a new vertices which is also known as the dampening factor.v_i
+PageRank is defined by the on a directed graph $G=(V,E)$ as the probability that a random walk will be on any particular node $v_i$ when walking over the edges randomly.
+As there may be vertices that only point to each other (spider traps) they introduced the idea of a random restart, so with probability $\beta$ the random walk with jump randomly to a new vertices which is also known as the dampening factor.

 Specifically using $|V|$ as the number of vertices in the graph $G$ and $|E_j|$ as the number of outgoing edges from vertices $v_j$ also known as the out degree of $v_j$.

-$$ P(v_i) = \frac{1-\beta}{|V|} + \beta\sum\_{e\_{ij}\in E}\frac{P(v\_j)}{|E\_{j}|} $$Let’s create a matrix formulation of this by defining a matrix $\mathbf{M}$, let $v_i$ have out degree $d\_i$.
-If $e\_{ij} \in E$ then $M\_{ji} = \frac{1}{d_i}$.
+Let’s create a matrix formulation of this by defining a matrix $\mathbf{M}$, let $v_i$ have out degree $d_i$.
+If $e_{ij} \in E$ then $M_{ji} = \frac{1}{d_i}$.
 Thus the columns of $\mathbf{M}$ sum to 1 and $\mathbf{M}$ is a stochastic matrix, which gets to Markov properties and we’ll leave for another day (when I’m more familiar).
 In another notation if $\mathbf{A}$ is the adjacency matrix of graph $G$ and $\mathbf{K}$ is the a diagonal matrix with out degrees of each vertice on the diagonal them $\mathbf{M} = (\mathbf{K}^{-1}\mathbf{A})^{T}$.
 For notation we’ll also define $\mathbf{R} := P(v)$

-$$ \begin{align} P(v_i) &= \frac{1-\beta}{|V|} + \beta\sum_{e_{ij}\in E}\frac{P(i_j)}{|E_{j}|} \\ \mathbf{R} &= \frac{1-\beta}{|V|}\mathbf{1} + \beta\mathbf{M}\mathbf{R} \\ \mathbf{R} &= \frac{1-\beta}{|V|}\mathbf{1} + \beta\mathbf{M}\mathbf{R} \\ \mathbf{R} &= (\frac{1-\beta}{|V|}\mathbf{1} + \beta\mathbf{M})\mathbf{R} \end{align} $$With the equation (4) being true as $\mathbf{R}$ is a probability vector and sums to 1 as do the columns of $\mathbf{M}$.
+With the equation (4) being true as $\mathbf{R}$ is a probability vector and sums to 1 as do the columns of $\mathbf{M}$.
 To make sure that $\mathbf{M}$ is stochastic it is necessary for vertices with no edges out (sinks) to split probability to $1/|V|$ for all vertices.

 If we define $\widehat{\mathbf{M}} = \frac{1-\beta}{|V|}\mathbf{1} + \beta\mathbf{M}$ then we can reformulate as

-$$ \widehat{\mathbf{M}}\mathbf{R} = \lambda\mathbf{R} $$Indicating that $\mathbf{R}$ is the eigenvector of $\widehat{\mathbf{M}}$ with an eigenvalue $\lambda$ of 1 and since $\widehat{\mathbf{M}}$ is stochastic that is the biggest eigenvalue.
+Indicating that $\mathbf{R}$ is the eigenvector of $\widehat{\mathbf{M}}$ with an eigenvalue $\lambda$ of 1 and since $\widehat{\mathbf{M}}$ is stochastic that is the biggest eigenvalue.

 In general calculating eigenvectors and eigenvalues is hard but one example to get only the first $k$ eigenvectors then we can use the power method which through the miracle of eigenvectors any random vector multiplied enough times by $\widehat{\mathbf{M}}$ will converge to the eigenvector of that matrix.
 If the eigenvalue of that eigenvector is significantly larger than the next eigenvalue then it should converge quickly.

-$$ \begin{split} \mathbf{r}^{(0)} := [1/|V|,...,1/|V|]^T \\ while: |\mathbf{r}^{(t+1)} - \mathbf{r}^{(t)}|_1 < \epsilon \\ do: \mathbf{r}^{(t+1)} = \widehat{\mathbf{M}}\mathbf{r}^{(t)} \end{split} $$In Personalized PageRank instead of restarting from any random vertice we only restart with probability $\beta$ from particular vertices that we want to personalize from.
+In Personalized PageRank instead of restarting from any random vertice we only restart with probability $\beta$ from particular vertices that we want to personalize from.
 In the random walk framework we are seeing what are the likely vertices a walker will be at if the keep restarting from the personalized set.
 So instead of adding $\frac{1-\beta}{|V|}$ to every entry in $\mathbf{M}$ we only add it to particular vertices that we want to personalize from.

 In particular